Listen to or Download

-The term “beyond reasonable doubt” is used in courts.
-When deciding whether someone is guilty, there must be no “reasonable doubt” in the mind of a “reasonable person” that a defendant is guilty.
+“Beyond reasonable doubt” is a legal term.
+A jury cannot consider a defendant guilty until there is no “reasonable doubt” in the mind of a “reasonable person” that he is guilty.

 Similarly, God does not expect people to believe that Jesus rose from the dead and that He is alive today without any reasonable evidence to support this claim.